-The prize started life as the BBC African Sports Star of the Year award in 1992, when Ghanaian footballer Abedi Pele was the inaugural winner.
+The award started life as BBC African Sports Star of the Year in 1992, when Ghanaian footballer Abedi Pele was the inaugural winner, and soon became known as BBC African Sports Personality of the Year until turning into BBC African Footballer of the Year in 2001.

-The format has evolved and now a shortlist of five players is announced following a poll of football journalists in Africa - after which a public vote decides the best for that year.
+A shortlist of six sports stars is announced following a poll of journalists in Africa and the United Kingdom - after which a public vote decides the best for that year.

-Names etched on the trophy include Didier Drogba, Jay-Jay Okocha, Yaya Toure and George Weah.
+Names etched on the trophy include Didier Drogba, Jay-Jay Okocha, Haile Gebrselassie and George Weah.